ipoinsights69/frontend/next-app/docs.md

 ### About Page
 - **Path**: `/about`
 - **File**: `src/app/about/page.tsx`
-- **Description**: Information about the IPO Insights platform and its features
+- **Description**: Information about the IPOHut platform and its features

 ### Data Pages
 - **Path**: `/data/[category]`